Akeit0/Presolver/README.md

   Create a new instance every time it is resolved.
 - Singleton
   Create a single instance and reuse it every time it is resolved.
-  Dispose the instance when the container is disposed.
+  The instance will be disposed when the container is disposed.
 - Scoped
   Create a single instance per scope and reuse it within the same scope.
-  Dispose the instance when the container is disposed.
+  The instance will be disposed when the container is disposed.
 ## Registering Services

 ### Constructors